aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/csv-to-tsv/_index.md

 {{% blocks/products/pf/agp/content h2="Save CSV to TSV in C# Online for Free" %}}

-The following example demonstrates how to convert CSV to TSV document format in C#.
+The following example demonstrates how to convert CSV to TSV in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert CSV file into TSV format.
+Follow the easy steps to convert CSV to TSV.
 Upload your CSV file, then simply save it as TSV file.
 For both CSV reading and TSV writing you can use fully qualified filenames.
 The output TSV content and formatting will be identical to the original CSV document.

 {{% /blocks/products/pf/agp/text %}}